 Auricular therapy is a lesser-known type of acupuncture that focuses specifically on the ears.
-At Miami Center for Acupuncture & Oriental Medicine, in Miami, Florida, acupuncturists Wanyun Tsay, LAc, Kimberly Hickerson, LAc, and the caring team use auricular therapy on people of all ages, from teenagers to adults.
+At Miami Center for Acupuncture & Oriental Medicine, in Miami, Florida, acupuncturist Wanyun Tsay and the caring team use auricular therapy on people of all ages, from teenagers to adults.
 To schedule your auricular therapy appointment, call the office or book online today.

 Auricular therapy, or auricular acupuncture, is a type of traditional Chinese medicine (TCM) that uses small needles to stimulate acupuncture points located on the ears and earlobes.